City-of-Helsinki/notification-service-api/README.md

 ### Other

-Other dependencies are listed in the `requirements.txt` and `requirements-dev.txt` files.
-You can install them by running `pip install -r requirements.txt` and `pip install -r requirements-dev.txt`.
+Other dependencies are listed in `pyproject.toml`.
+You can install them by running `uv sync`.

 ## Getting started